mabilton/bayesian_oed_bilton_masters/README.md

     ```
     pip install -r requirements.txt
     ```
-Importantly, since this repository uses the [Jax package](https://github.com/google/jax) (which you can read about [https://jax.readthedocs.io/en/latest/notebooks/quickstart.html](here)), you need to make sure your system is capable of installing Jax, which is described in detail [https://github.com/google/jax#installation](here).
+Importantly, since this repository uses the [Jax package](https://github.com/google/jax) (which you can read about [here](https://jax.readthedocs.io/en/latest/notebooks/quickstart.html)), you need to make sure your system is capable of installing Jax, which is described in detail [here](https://github.com/google/jax#installation).
 Put simply, running Jax basically requires you to use a Linux system.
-If you’re using a Windows-based system, we highly recommend you install Windows Subsystem for Linux (WSL), which will provide you with a light-weight version of Ubuntu within which you can run this repository’s code; instructions on how to install WSL can be found [https://docs.microsoft.com/en-us/windows/wsl/install](here).
+If you’re using a Windows-based system, we highly recommend you install Windows Subsystem for Linux (WSL), which will provide you with a light-weight version of Ubuntu within which you can run this repository’s code; instructions on how to install WSL can be found [here](https://docs.microsoft.com/en-us/windows/wsl/install).

 ### Everything, Including the Fenics Code

 To run the Fenics code included in this repository, you’ll need to use the `dolfinx/lab` Docker image, which can be found [here](https://hub.docker.com/r/dolfinx/lab).
-Unfortunately, the Fenics project has a habit of regularly updating the dolfinx API (which you can read about [here]()) in a backwards incompatible manner.
+Unfortunately, the Fenics project has a habit of regularly updating the dolfinx API (which you can read about [here](https://docs.fenicsproject.org/dolfinx/main/python/)) in a backwards incompatible manner.
 Consequently, we cannot guarantee that the code in the `fenics_models` folder will work with the current version of the `dolfinx/lab` image.
-To get around this, we’ve created our own Docker image which contains the appropriate version of the `dolfinx/lab` image to run the `fenics_models` code; this image can be found [here]( https://hub.docker.com/r/mabilton/bayesian_oed_bilton_masters).
+To get around this, we’ve created our own Docker image which contains the appropriate version of the `dolfinx/lab` image to run the `fenics_models` code; this image can be found [here](https://hub.docker.com/r/mabilton/bayesian_oed_bilton_masters).
 This image also contains all of the dependencies listed in the `requirements.txt` file.
 Although the instructions to install this Docker image can be found in the `README` of the aforementioned Docker Hub repository, we’ll also give them here:
 1. Install Docker; instructions on how to do this can be found [here](https://docs.docker.com/desktop/#download-and-install).
 2. Clone this repository by running:
    ```